wellbyt3/audit-process/README.md

 To lock in new concepts, I make flashcards in a spaced-repetition app called [Mochi](https://mochi.cards/).
 Each morning, I review those cards so the new concepts are fresh and accessible.

+> TIP: Ask your LLM of choice, “Teach me X using Socratic tutoring.
+Do not move on until I've answered the question to your satisfaction.“

 ### 3. Prepare a Testing Environment 🧑‍💻
 I learn best by doing.
 When I’m manually reviewing code, it really helps to have a Foundry test file ready so I can play around with different parts of the code:
 - [ ] Create a Foundry test file called `wellbyt3-playground.t.sol` and setup a simple testing playground